Former Vikings Chuck Foreman, Jim Marshall clear another hurdle for Pro Football Hall of Fame

 Former Vikings players Jim Marshall and Chuck Foreman survived a second round of cuts as the Pro Football Hall of Fame selection process trimmed the list of senior candidates being considered for the Class of 2025 from 60 to 31, the Hall announced today.

-Members of the Hall’s “Seniors Blue-Ribbon Committee” voted for 25 players among the 60 that were presented by the “Seniors Screening Committee” three weeks ago.
+Members of the Hall’s “Seniors Blue-Ribbon Committee” voted for 25 players among the 60 who were presented by the “Seniors Screening Committee” three weeks ago.
 The top 25, including ties (31), advanced.
-The list will be cut to nine in about three weeks and then down to the three that will be voted on by the full 50-member Hall of Fame selection committee in January.
+The list will be cut to nine in about three weeks and then down to the three who will be voted on by the full 50-member Hall of Fame selection committee in January.
 Those three finalists will then need 80% yes votes for enshrinement.

 The 31 players — 20 offensive and 11 defensive — are eligible as seniors because they last appeared in a professional game in the 1999 season.